Labbeti/OWLL/README.md

 # OWL Learning
-Clustering on object properties in order to simplify building of ontologies.
+The goal is to create clusters on object properties in order to simplify building of ontologies.